ncsu-geoforall-lab/geospatial-nc-wwpatrn/README.md

 v.out.keplergl module is not in addons yet, so you need to take the script manually from a GitHub repo and specify path to it when you want to run it.
-The script is in this repo: https://github.com/ncsu-geoforall-lab/v.out.keplergl/
+The script is in this repo: <https://github.com/ncsu-geoforall-lab/v.out.keplergl/>.
+This is optional dependency for visualization (and publishing).

 ## Run

 ### Flow within a sewershed

-See the file `run.sh` for individual steps to do in GRASS GIS.
+See the file `travel_time_workflow.sh` for individual steps to do in GRASS GIS.
 The file shows that most steps can be done running modules or scripts in command line.

 The scripts behave like GRASS GIS modules in the sense that in command line